 - Him and Pearl, of all people.
 Despite the fact that they can't stand each other, both of them were deeply attached to someone (Ford for Stan and Rose for Pearl), only to have that person suddenly ripped from them in situations they were helpless to prevent.
 As a result, they are both left rather bitter, towards each other and the world around them, and deal with their pain with rather unhealthy methods.

-- Interestingly, this makes him similar to Blue and Yellow Diamond as well, particularly the latter, but while they are completely Locked Out of the Loop about what happened to Pink Diamond, Stan is the only one who knows what happened to Ford.
+- Interestingly, this makes him similar to Blue Diamond as well, but while she is completely Locked Out of the Loop about what happened to Pink Diamond, Stan is the only one who knows what happened to Ford.

-- Assuming the events of "A Single Pale Rose" are canon in Universe Falls as well, him and Rose.
+- Him and Rose as well.
 They both faked their deaths and assumed another identity, they are both fiercely protective of their loved ones, they both lied to their loved ones about who they really are, they were both once close to Ford prior to having a falling out with him, they both made some pretty callous decisions, and they both have been subjected to Broken Pedestal moments.

 - Not So Stoic: He acts like he doesn't care much for Steven, but it's clear he has a soft spot for him.
 He even tells Ford not treat him as a Replacement Goldfish for Rose, and tells him that he's not responsible for his mother's actions when Steven apologizes to him in "Cry For Help".